 What is Dash Diet?

 The DASH diet is one of the most popular diets among weight watchers and has made its way to the headlines once again.
-The DASH diet has been voted the best overall diet for six years in a row and bagged the
+The DASH diet has been voted the best overall diet for six years in a row.

 If you are suffering from hypertension or high blood pressure and don’t know how to treat it.
 You can ask a Truweight nutritionist for FREE.

 The DASH diet was originated in the 1990s when the National Institute of Health (NIH) started funding to see the effect of specific diet interventions on hypertension.